-(A) Each casino operator licensee's or applicant's internal control system shall include organization charts depicting the segregation of functions and describing the duties for each position shown.
-Each casino operator licensee or applicant may tailor organizational structures to meet its management needs or policies so long as it does not conflict with Chapter 3772. of the Revised Code and the rules adopted thereunder.
-Each casino operator licensee's or applicant's organization charts shall provide for the following:
+(A) Each casino operator's internal control system shall include organization charts depicting the segregation of functions and describing the duties for each position shown.
+Each casino operator may tailor organizational structures to meet its management needs or policies so long as it does not conflict with Chapter 3772. of the Revised Code and the rules adopted thereunder.
+Each casino operator's organization charts shall provide for the following:

 (1) A system of personnel and chain of command that permits management and supervisory personnel to be held accountable for actions or omissions within their areas of responsibility;

 (2) The segregation of incompatible functions, duties, and responsibilities so that no employee is in a position both to commit an error or perpetrate a fraud and to conceal the error or fraud in the normal course of the employee's duties;

 (3) The performance of all functions, duties, and responsibilities in accordance with legitimate financial practices by trained personnel;

 (4) The areas of responsibility that are not so extensive as to be impractical for one person to monitor; and